Testing equality between several populations covariance operators: Behaviour under local alternatives

-{ } In this section, we study the behaviour of the test statistic $T_n$ under a set of contiguous alternatives.
-The contiguous alternatives to be considered consist in assuming that discrepancies from the null hypothesis arise only in the eigenvalues and not in the eigenfunctions of the covariance operators $\bGa_i$, i.e., we assume that we are approximating the null hypothesis with alternatives satisfying a functional common principal model.
-In this sense, under those local alternatives, the processes $X_{i}$, $i=1,2$, can be written as
+In this section, we study the behaviour of the test statistic $T_{k,n}$ under a set of local alternatives.
+It is clear that, as in the multivariate situation, there are many ways in which the covariance operators may differ, one of them being the functional common principal model in which discrepancies from the null hypothesis arise only in the eigenvalues and not in the eigenfunctions of the covariance operators.
+Our results include that setting but also a situation in which the processes can be written as sums of two independent processes, one of them having the same covariance operator along populations.

+We decided to keep fixed the distribution of the first population, while that of the remaining ones will depend on the sample size, in such a way that for each fixed $n$ the alternative assumption holds but, as is usual for local alternatives, when the sample sizes increase, the alternatives considered converge to the null hypothesis at a given rate.
+To avoid burden notation, when it is clear, in this section we will use $X_{i,j}$ to denote the observations under the local alternatives $X_{i,j}^{(n)}$, for $1\leq j\leq n_i$, $2\leq i\leq k$.
+Similarly, we denote as $ X_i$, instead of $X_i^{(n)}$, the random element with common distribution, that is, $X_{i,j}\sim X_i$.

+As in Section \ref{stest}, the following result present a general framework which allows to study the distribution of the test statistic under root$-n$ local alternatives.
+Theorem \ref{alt}.1 together with Propositions \ref{alt}.1a) and \ref{alt}.2a) allows to derive the behaviour of the test statistic $T_{k,n}$ under the local alternatives described above.
+However, Theorem \ref{alt}.1 may also be applied when considering covariance estimators other than the sample covariance estimators.